From a Forbidden Kingdom to a Tourist Destination: Tracing Mustang's Historical Evolution.

 The government and local communities have taken steps to promote responsible tourism and protect the region's fragile ecosystem.
 Visitors to Mustang are required to obtain a special permit, and they must be accompanied by a licensed guide.
 Local communities have also taken steps to promote sustainable tourism practices.

-As Mustang continues to develop as a tourist destination, it is important to balance economic development with the preservation of the region's cultural heritage and natural environment.
+As Mustang continues to develop as a tourist destination, it is important to balance economic development with preserving the region's cultural heritage and natural environment.
 By promoting responsible tourism practices and investing in tourism infrastructure, Mustang can continue to grow and thrive while preserving its unique identity for generations to come.